Redacted2soon/F28069M_ThreePhase/README.md

 3. Attach a XDS510USB debugger to the development board.
 4. Click Debug (bug icon).
 5. After the target has been flashed, click the start button (play icon).
-6. This screen should show up in the serial terminal, follow directions to change wave.
+6. This screen should show up in the serial terminal, follow directions to change wave.  <br>
 ![image](https://github.com/user-attachments/assets/20328408-a91d-4a27-ae49-3265f13b7e54)